I've enjoyed compiling this corkscrew guide, I hope it can be of

 ~ Direct pull corkscrews with Henshall buttons ~

-In 1795 The Rev. Samuel Henshall from
+In 1795 The Rev. Samuel Henshall from Oxford,

-incorporate a button between the shank &
+idea was to incorporate a button between the

-turn the cork once the worm was fully
+and turn the cork once the worm was fully

-inserted, thus breaking any bond that might
+inserted, thus breaking any bond that might exist

-exist between cork and bottle.
+between cork and bottle.

-Henshall's improvement to the simple direct
+Henshall's improvement to the simple direct pull

-design was produced well into the
+was produced well into the 20th century in a vast

-20th century in a vast array of different styles.
+array of different styles.

-An inscribed original Henshall Corkscrew is
+An inscribed original Henshall Corkscrew is quite

-& one in good condition considerably more
+£1000& one in good condition considerably

 An original Henshall corkscrew, the Worlds first corkscrew patent of 1795 recognised by the latin